In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse and drain the scallops.
 Pat dry on a paper-towel-lined plate.
 Season lightly with salt.

-In a large frying pan over high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
+In a large frying pan over high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the scallops and cook without turning until golden brown on one side and starting to turn opaque, 2 to 4 minutes.
 Turn and continue cooking for about 30 seconds for translucent or 1 to 2 minutes for opaque.

 Transfer the seafood and potato-leek salad to individual plates.
 Top the seafood with the pistachio-herb dressing and serve any remaining mustard vinaigrette on the side.